arnezt/telegram-bot-platform/readme.md

 $tbp = new \TelegramBotPlatform\TelegramBotPlatform(array(
     'token'    => '123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11',              // Your token bot.
     'storage'  => $adapter,                                                 // This adapter for Scrapbook library to store user sessions.
 See the complete adapters: https://github.com/matthiasmullie/scrapbook#adapters
-    'payload'  => $db,                                                      // This payload will be passed for third parameter to command. (optional)
+    'payload'  => null,                                                     // This payload will be passed for third parameter to command. (optional)
     'mappings' => array(
         'default'       => \MyBot\Commands\DefaultCmd::class,               // This command will work by default if no command is found or user session. (optional)
         'inline_query'  => \MyBot\Commands\FeedbackInlineQueryCmd::class,   // This command will work with inline queries. (optional)